 - can fit up to a 10-pound spool inside

-Can blow through the 24 or 22 gauge on highest setting
+- Can blow through the 24 or 22 gauge on the highest setting.

-The auto darkening helmet adds to the cost of the purchase but makes it much easier to learn an use.
+The auto-darkening helmet adds to the cost of the purchase but makes it much easier to learn use.

 - It has 7 voltage selections, enhanced magnetics, and infinite wire feed speed control offers easier fine control of the output parameters for improved arc performance with less spatter